Gulf Cooperation Council/Australia FTA

 Negotiations on a free trade agreement between Australia and the Gulf Cooperation Council began in July 2007.
 The GCC is made up of Bahrain, Kuwait, Oman, Qatar, Saudia Arabia, and the United Arab Emirates and is Australia 10th largest export market.

-Negotiations are moving extremely slowly as the GCC is currently negotiation agreements with other parties including the EU.
-AFTINET's shares similar concerns about these negotiations as with others and calls fo increased transparency and assessment of social, environmental and labour impacts of any agreement.
+Negotiations are moving extremely slowly as the GCC is currently negotiating agreements with other parties including the EU.
+AFTINET shares similar concerns about these negotiations as with others and calls for increased transparency and assessment of social, environmental and labour impacts of any agreement.

 For more information, see AFTINET's submission to the Department of Foreign Affairs and Trade.